 Hypnosis occurs when people experience a trance state.
 Trance states are naturally occurring and happen every day.
 If your mind ever drifts off when someone is talking to you, or if you get lost in a good book, you were in a trance.
 The most common concern regarding hypnosis is the fear of losing control.
 This cannot happen.
 People can only enter into hypnotic trances voluntarily; the hypnotherapist is simply a guide or a help into these states.
 You retain control at all times.

-Hypnosis assists you in discovering the underlying cause of the connection between emotion and behaviour, and then the hypnotherapist helps in restructuring your unconcious so that the problem disappears.
+Hypnosis assists you in discovering the underlying cause of the connection between emotion and behaviour, and then the hypnotherapist helps to try to restructure your unconscious so that the emotion and the behaviour are no longer linked.
 This can all be accomplished with a relatively light trance.

 Neuro-linguistic programming, combined with hypnotherapy or used on its own, can enable you to view the world differently, and therefore think about and respond to it differently.